Kamdig/iot_demo/README.md

 - class_names.txt with labels in the same index order as the model output.

 6. Copy model_int8.tflite and class_names.txt to the Pi as described in 1.1.3.

+**DISCLAIMER: TENSORFLOW 2.14 IS REQUIRED IF YOU WANT TO RETRAIN THE MODEL.
+TFLITE IS BASED ON 2.14, AND ANY NEWER OR OLDER VERSION OF TENSORFLOW WILL NOT WORK!**

+Install it easily with Pip.
+In your venv:

+  pip install "tensorflow==2.14"

 ---